polarityio/rapid7-insight-idr/README.md

 ## Nexpose Insight IDR Integration Options

 ### Nexpose Insight IDR API Key
 Your API key for Nexpose Insight IDR.
 To see how to create a new API Key, you can [View Nexpose's Documentation](https://docs.rapid7.com/insight/managing-platform-api-keys/).
+In order to Assign Users to Investigations, your API Key must have Organization Admin level or above permissions.

+> ***NOTE:*** If your key is at the User level, Assigning Users to Investigations will be disabled.

 ### Nexpose Region Code
 The API Region Code that will be used to search Nexpose's API.
 To check your data region, you can [View Nexpose's Documentation](https://docs.rapid7.com/insight/navigate-the-insight-platform/#check-your-data-region).